What is “special” about BUSM?

 How well do BUSM students do on national exams and in the Internship Match (NRMP)?

 - In recent years, the USMLE Step I pass rate among first-time takers at BUSM has been 92-99%.
 Step II performance has been rising in the last 3 years, during the time in which the new, integrated curriculum has been the model for foundational science instruction.
 The Step 2 scores are typically higher, with pass rates in the 99-100% range for first-time takers.

 - In each of the last several years, we have conducted a survey of our graduating students who participated in the match.
 By their own report, 91% matched to one of their top 4 choices, and 94% were satisfied or very satisfied with the results of the Match.
-Each year, a number of graduating BUSM students (15-25 per year) chooses to pursue their internship and residency within the BU system.
+Each year, a number of graduating BUSM students (15-25 per year) choose to pursue their internship and residency within the BU system.
 Considering the national reputation of many of our post-graduate training programs, this speaks well both for the students and for the training programs.

 - BU students have, for many years, been considered among the strongest candidates for the most competitive post-graduate training programs.
 The scope of clinical training at BUSM is widely recognized as outstanding preparation for a rigorous internship and residency.